matplotlib/matplotlib/doc/users/whats_new/2015-05_interactive_OO.rst

    ln.set_color('g')

 will automatically update the plot to be green.
-Subsequent modifications to the `Artist` objects will do likewise.
+Any subsequent modifications to the ``Artist`` objects will do likewise.

 This is the first step of a larger consolidation and simplification of the pyplot internals.